mkotsovoulou/python/labs/variables_return_values/README.md

 # Variables, Return Values

 Whereas some functions take input (e.g., `print`), others produce output.
-And some do both!
+And some do both!:smile:

 For instance, recall that Python has a function called `input`, which waits for the user to type something in the terminal window, followed by Enter, and then "returns" whatever the user typed so that it can be stored in a variable (or even passed as input to another function).